z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_02_HelloWorld.md

 zcc +zx -vn -startup=0 -clib=sdcc_iy question.c -o question -create-app
 ```

-Note that with stdio comes the responsibility usually associated with the
+Note that with stdio comes the same responsibilities usually associated with the
 library on other platforms.
 This includes avoiding things like buffer
 overflows.
 The example above uses a buffer of 15 bytes for the entered name.
 Try
 entering a 20 character string and see how the Spectrum behaves.
 The use of